Ramen vs. Pho | Both Noodles with Broth, But a World of Difference

 What is Pho?

-Pho (pronounced fuh) is a Vietnamese noodle dish that consists of broth, noodles, meat, and herbs.
+Pho (pronounced fuh) is a Vietnamese noodle dish consisting of broth, noodles, meat, and herbs.

-The French colonists made beef easy to get while the Chinese immigrants brought noodles with them from their home country.
+The French colonists made beef easy to get, while the Chinese immigrants brought noodles from their home country.

-Pho was originally sold to feed poor Chinese immigrants and Vietnamese farmers.
+Pho used to feed poor Chinese immigrants and Vietnamese farmers primarily.

-It was sold by street vendors who would carry a pole with two cabinets hanging from it, one of which stored a cauldron and the other that stored the noodles and beef.
+Street vendors sold the dish by carrying a pole with two cabinets hanging from it, one of which stored a cauldron and the other that held the noodles and beef.

-Eventually, pho spread across the country, and all citizens were enjoying the dish.
+Eventually, pho spread across the country, and all citizens enjoyed the dish.

-Pho didn’t come to America until the 1980s but when it did, it hit big.
-Pho restaurants opened everywhere and it became the latest trend.
+Pho didn’t come to America until the 1980s, but when it did, it hit big.
+After that, Pho restaurants opened everywhere, and it became the latest culinary trend.